austinzheng/austinzheng.github.io/_posts/2015-09-29-swift-generics-pt-2.md

 Another approach, taken by C++, is to perform [specialization][link-specialization].
 In this approach, different implementations of the same generic entity (in C++, *template*) may be generated by the compiler, each implementation corresponding to use of that entity by specific types.
 Each implementation might be optimized differently based on the concrete types that it takes.

 Swift's generics support is closer to that of C++.
-The Swift compiler can emit different variants of the same generic function if doing so will allow for increased optimization.
-Type information is retained at runtime, allowing you to write code like the following:
+The Swift compiler can emit a 'universal' implementation of a generic function that works for any type, and also create different specialized variants for better performance.
+Swift has *reified generics*, meaning that type information is accessible at runtime.
+This allows you to write code like the following:

 {% highlight swift %}
 protocol SimpleInitable { init() }